Panama City Food Tour

 Book Top Experiences and Tours in Panama:

 If youʻre booking your trip to Panama last minute, we have you covered.
-Below are some of the top tours and experiences!- From Panama City: Gamboa Rainforest Guided Tour with Lunch
+Below are some of the top tours and experiences!- Panama: 6-Hour Panama Canal Southbound Cruise & Lunch

 From my mother's kitchen I remember the pork rabito guacho, the rice with chicken and the guandú.
 From my aunt Dilcia's kitchen, the cakes, the casserole, and the stove collet.
 When we went to Grandma's house during Holy Week we looked forward to the plate of coconut rice and fried fish, and every Thursday, in her apartment in the Ecuador building, there was spaghetti with meatballs.